-For example a caravan with two 12 volt batteries (each of 6 cells) and maximum charging rate from the alternator and solar input combined might be 50 amps.
+For example a caravan with two 12 volt batteries (each of 6 cells) and maximum charging rate might be 50 amps.
 Then A = 0.006 x 12 x 50 = 3.6 sq cm.
-As the above is a minimum requirement such ventilation could thus be one or slots top and bottom – each 5.0 cm long by 1.0 one centimetre deep.
+The above is a minimum requirement.
+Ventilation can thus be one or two slots top and bottom.
+Each should be about 5 cm by 1 cm.

-Whilst naturally vented enclosures have been criticised, decades of experience indicate they are adequate for caravans and motor homes.
-Wind however can generate areas of high pressure around the exit vents and prevent the gas escaping.
-This is less of an issue if adequate lower vents are provided but many an enclosure is vented only at the top.
+Naturally vented enclosures have been criticised.
+Decades of experience, however, indicate they are adequate.
+Wind however can generate areas of high pressure around exit vents.
+This can prevent gas escaping.
+This is less of an issue if adequate lower vents are provided.
+But many an enclosure is vented only at the top.
 If yours is like that, cut a few holes at the very bottom.

 These batteries use a technology that is different from lead acid.
-It is unlikely that any lithium battery would explode but were it to happen they typically emit dense white smoke.
+These batteries can and do explode.
+When they do, they typically emit dense white smoke.
 This strongly irritates and may harm the respiratory tract, mucous membranes, eyes, and skin.
 The electrolyte reacts with moisture to form hydrogen chloride and sulphur dioxide.
 Some also release bromine and chlorine.
-There are also anecdotal and other reports of fire risk if they are overcharged.
-Here too battery ventilation is vital.
+There are also fire risks if they are overcharged.
+This is due to the flammable properties of volatile organic substances.

-There is little advice re this currently available from vendors.
-It seems prudent however to locate them in a ventilated enclosure in the same manner as lead acid batteries, ideally using fire-proof materials.
+So here too battery ventilation is vital.
+Vendors offer little advice re this.
+It seems prudent, however, to house them much as with lead acid batteries.
+Ideally using fire-proof materials.
 (See also Article Lithium-ion batteries in caravans.)

-Because there are no legally enforceable (RV) standards in this area, this article can only emphasise that battery makers stress that battery ventilation is vital.
+There are no legally enforceable (RV) standards in this area.
+This article can thus only state that battery makers stress battery ventilation is vital.
 Some explain why.

-There is no risk if batteries are housed in well vented enclosures.
+There is little or no risk if batteries are housed in well vented enclosures.
 With sealed batteries the risk is not high.
-It exists however if they are within (say) a closed bed base that traps any the gas.
-As eliminating this risk may consist of little more than cutting two slots, or drilling a few holes – why take the risk?
+It exists however if they are within (say) a closed bed base that traps gas.
+Eliminating this risk consist of little more than cutting slots, or drilling holes.
+So why not do it?

 In-depth coverage of batteries and battery charging is included in my books Caravan & Motorhome Electrics, Solar that Really Works!
-(RV-related), and Solar Success (home and property systems).
-My other books are the all-new Caravan & Motorhome Book, and the Camper Trailer Book.
+(RV-related), and Solar Success (homes and properties).
+My other books are the Caravan & Motorhome Book, and the Camper Trailer Book.
 For information about the author please Click on Bio.